 - Leading, inspiring, supporting, and sponsoring sacred dance events including festivals, workshops, community events, performances, retreats, and facilitator training.

-- Managing a website, social media, an online journal, sacred dance blogs, and a sacred dance video series on both Vimeo and YouTube (click links at top of page).
+- Managing a website, social media, an online journal and a sacred dance video series on both Vimeo and YouTube (click links at top of page).

 Our members range from those dancing in their living rooms to those performing on stage including:

 - Ethnic, cultural, folk dancers, sacred circle dancers, etc.